exgnosis/RocketBootCamp-Prep/Week 2 - OOP and SOLID Principles/4. SOLID Principles and Clean Design/Instructor/Test/SOLIDQuiz.md

 9 Why is encapsulation important in clean design?
 1. It exposes all details for debugging
 2. **_It hides internal details and prevents misuse_**
-3. It increases coupling between classes
+3. It increases cohesion between classes
 4. It makes classes dependent on implementation
 5. Do not know